lacanoid/pgddl/README.md

 - `pg_ddlx_create(regclass) returns text`

-    Extracts SQL DDL source of a class (table or view) `regclass`.
+    Generates SQL DDL source of a class (table or view) `regclass`.
     This also includes all associated comments, ownership, constraints, indexes, triggers, rules, grants, etc...

 - `pg_ddlx_create(regproc) returns text`
 - `pg_ddlx_create(regprocedure) returns text`

-    Extracts SQL DDL source of function `regproc`.
+    Generates SQL DDL source of function `regproc`.

 - `pg_ddlx_create(regtype) returns text`

-    Extracts SQL DDL source for type `regtype`.
+    Generates SQL DDL source for type `regtype`.

 - `pg_ddlx_create(regrole) returns text`

-    Extracts SQL DDL definition for role (user or group) `regrole`.
+    Generates SQL DDL definition for role (user or group) `regrole`.

 - `pg_ddlx_create(regoper) returns text`
 - `pg_ddlx_create(regoperator) returns text`

-    Extracts SQL DDL source of operator `regpoper`.
+    Generates SQL DDL source of operator `regpoper`.

 There is also a convenience function to use `oid` directly, without casting:

 - `pg_ddlx_create(oid) returns text`

-    Extracts SQL DDL source for object ID, `oid`..
+    Generates SQL DDL source for object ID, `oid`.

 - `pg_ddlx_drop(oid) returns text`

-    Generates SQL DDL DROP statement for object ID, `oid`..
+    Generates SQL DDL DROP statement for object ID, `oid`.

-There is also a higher level function to build entire scripts.
-Scripts include dependant objects.
+There is also a higher level function to build entire DDL scripts.
+Scripts include dependant objects and can get quite large.

 At the begining of a script, there are commented DROP statements for all dependant objects, so you can see them easily.

-At the end of a script, there are CREATE statements to rebuild the dependant objects.
+At the end of a script, there are CREATE statements to rebuild dropped dependant objects.

 - `pg_ddlx_script(oid) returns text`

-    Generates SQL DDL script for object ID, `oid`..
+    Generates SQL DDL script for object ID, `oid` and all it's dependants

 - `pg_ddlx_script(text) returns text`

-    Generates SQL DDL script for sql identifier`.
+    Generates SQL DDL script for object identified by sql identifier`.

 For example: